openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

      - `current-deploy` does not exist in `health.json`
        > First boot of new deployment, `prev-boot-deploy` was unhealthy == new deployment staged over (possibly) unhealthy.
-       > Admin didn't address the issues or forgot to mark `prev-boot` as healthy - either way,
-       > for MicroShift it's `unhealthy` and we don't want to upgrade from such data.
-       * Backup `microshift/` as `backups/unhealthy__prev-boot-deploy/`.
-       * Delete data, start clean.
+       > We do not support upgrade from unhealthy deployment.
+       > Admin should've heal previous deployment or delete MicroShift data before upgrade to start from clean state.
+       * Exit 1, block `microshift run`

      - `current-deploy` exists in `health.json`
        > Deployment already ran on the system.